The second Reframing Our Language Experience (ROLE) Symposium was be held on May 19, 2025.

 ROLE will be holding our second online symposium on May 19, 2025.
 The goal of this event is to bring together scholars who are committed to challenging harmful ideologies in linguistics and related fields; those who are committed to advocating for and implementing changes in practice within their fields, academia, and beyond; and those wanting to learn more about these topics.

-The half-day symposium will include three sections (more details to come):
+The half-day symposium will include three sections:

 Invited Presentation + Q&A